10 Reasons to Support Farmers Markets

 10. Connect with Your Community

 People who shop at farmers markets have 15 to 20 social interactions per visit versus 1 to 2 interactions at the grocery store (or none if purchasing food online!).
 Wouldn’t you rather stroll amidst outdoor stalls of fresh produce on a sunny day than roll your cart around a grocery store with artificial lights and piped in music?
 Coming to the farmers market makes shopping a pleasure rather than a chore.
-The farmers market is a community hub—a place to meet up with your friends, bring your children, or just get a taste of small-town life in the midst of our wonderful urban life.
+The farmers market is a community hub—a place to meet up with friends, bring your children, and slow down and connect with neighbors in the bustle of city life.

 Declare your love for farmers markets and share this list with your friends and community.
-Visit the Ferry Plaza Farmers Market on Saturdays, Tuesdays, and Thursdays; Jack London Square Farmers Market on Sundays; or a farmers market near you.
+Visit the Ferry Plaza Farmers Market on Saturdays, Tuesdays, and Thursdays; Mission Community Market on Thursdays; or a farmers market near you.